sonambenakatti/cs104/about.md

 This course website, [cs104.org](https://www.cs104.org), will be a helpful resource for the schedule, lecture topics, and assignment links.
 Additionally, we will be using the following software:

-* TODO(Update this with other things the class uses).
+**EdStem**
+We will use EdStem for class discussion as well as assignments and quizzes.
+You will receive a link to sign up when we begin class.
+You are highly encouraged to post questions regarding the class directly on EdStem.

+**Python Tutor**
+Python Tutor is a helpful tool to visualize your code.
+You may use this to help debug homework assignments and understand concepts learned in class.

 **Blackboard**
 Your official class grades will be published in Blackboard.
 Some students will also be using Blackboard Collaborate to join lectures virtually.

 ### Material Attribution
-Although some course material will be created by Sonam, I would like to acknowledge that I am heavily borrowing from past iterations of this course, as well as intro courses at various schools taught by GIR instructors.
+Although some course material will be created by Sonam, I would like to acknowledge that I am heavily borrowing from past iterations of this course with advice from Ms. Miller, as well as intro courses at various schools taught by GIR instructors.

 This website uses [Just the Class](https://github.com/kevinlin1/just-the-class) as a foundation with inspiration from [csci100.org](https://www.csci100.org).